Home » DIY Tutorials » How To Make DIY Floating Shelves Laundry Room

 I measured the distance of how high I wanted the floating laundry shelves to be and tacked my cleats ( I used a small level on each cleat to make sure they were level) to the wall stud with finish nails using the nail gun.

-Once the cleats were tacked in place, I used 3 inch drywall screws to screwed the cleats to the wall studs to secure properly.
+Once the cleats were tacked in place, I used 3-inch drywall screws to screw the cleats to the wall studs to secure them properly.

 DIY floating shelves laundry room closet + wood laundry folding table

-We simply tacked a piece of 4″ wide plywood to the top of the AC plywood and added a 2″ inch strip to the back to create a lip.
+We simply tacked a piece of 4″ wide plywood (trim piece) to the top of the AC plywood and added a 2″ inch strip to the back to create a lip.

-For this space, I thought a 2 3/4″ inch depth looked good.
+For this laundry space, I thought a 2 3/4″ inch depth looked good.

 DIY floating shelves laundry room closet + wood laundry folding table